odysseyindia/odyssey-tours/content/english/destinations/india/states/uttaranchal/cities/binsar/excursions/walk-to-binsar/index.md

 title: Walk to Binsar
 translationKey: walk-to-binsar
 duration: '04:30'
-startTime: 'NULL'
+startTime: ''
-transfer: ''
+transfer: false
 transferCode: ''
-draft: true
+draft: false
-daysOfOperation: '127'
+daysOfOperation: 127
 toCity: ''
+toCitiesId: ''
-owntransport: false
+owntransport: true
-guide: true
+guide: false
 id: services
 type: services
 tags:
   - Services
   - Walk to Binsar
 ---
+Your 4-5 hour walk today takes you past the Jhakersm temple, then descends to terraced farms and small villages.
+After a picnic lunch at the bottom, you then walk uphill to the lovely Itmenaan Estate.